 The Robert P. Stearns / SCS Engineers Scholarship Award is for full-time students who are entering or are in graduate school pursing a degree in environmental science, engineering, or other suitable major related to the field of solid waste management.
 The scholarship amount is 1 award of $5,000.

-SCS Engineers is significantly involved in professional organizations, including the Solid Waste Association of North America (SWANA), the Society of American Military Engineers (SAME), the National Groundwater Association (NGA), the National Registry of Environmental Professionals (NREP), the Association of Environmental and Engineering Geologists (AEG), the Groundwater Resources Association of California (GRA), and the Air and Waste Management Association (AWMA).
+SCS Engineers is significantly involved in professional organizations, including the Solid Waste Association of North America (SWANA), the National Waste & Recycling Association (NWRA), the Society of American Military Engineers (SAME), the National Groundwater Association (NGA), the National Registry of Environmental Professionals (NREP), the Association of Environmental and Engineering Geologists (AEG), the Groundwater Resources Association of California (GRA), and the Air and Waste Management Association (AWMA).
 Involvement with these organizations includes serving on Boards of Directors, chairing committees, assisting with conferences and special events, or providing training and mentoring.

 Additional organizations in which SCS staff participate include: